Egypt Queen Cleopatra VII - The Last Pharaoh of Egypt

 Cleopatra River

-Cleopatra VII, the last pharaoh of Egypt, had a connection with the Nile River, the lifeblood of ancient Egypt.
-The world’s longest river, the NILE, is 4150 kilometers long.
-It flows northward through eastern Africa and into the Mediterranean, passing through Egypt, which was home to one of the earliest great civilizations in human history.
-Cleopatra utilized the Nile’s resources and strategic importance to strengthen her rule and maintain Egypt’s prosperity.
+Queen Cleopatra VII, the last pharaoh of Egypt, had a vital and strategic connection to the Nile River, the undisputed lifeblood of ancient Egypt.
+The world’s longest river, the Nile flows an astonishing 4,150 kilometers northward through eastern Africa and into the Mediterranean Sea.
+This river was the singular source of agricultural fertility and economic power for Egypt, one of the earliest and greatest civilizations in human history.
+Recognizing its critical importance, Cleopatra skillfully utilized the Nile’s resources and strategic navigability to strengthen her rule, ensuring the nation’s prosperity and supporting her ambitions.

 When did Egypt Queen Cleopatra live?